 A small prospective study of 81 pregnancies describes 43 pregnant women treated for 10 days with doxycycline during early first trimester.
 All mothers reported their exposed infants were normal at 1 year of age.3

 Tetracyclines are excreted in human milk, however, the extent of absorption of tetracyclines including doxycycline, by the breastfed infant is not known.
 Short-term use by lactating women is not necessarily contraindicated.
-The effects of prolonged exposure to doxycycline in breast milk are unknown.4 Because of the potential for serious adverse reactions in nursing infants from doxycycline, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother. [see WARNINGS AND PRECAUTIONS (5.1, 5.6).]
+The effects of prolonged exposure to doxycycline in breast milk are unknown4.
+Because of the potential for serious adverse reactions in nursing infants from doxycycline, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother [see Warnings and Precautions (5.1, 5.7)].

-Because of the effects of drugs of the tetracycline-class on tooth development and growth, doxycycline hyclate delayed-release tablets should not be used in pediatric patients to the age of 8 years, unless the potential benefits are expected to outweigh the risks such as for anthrax, or when other drugs are not likely to be effective or are contraindicated. [see WARNINGS AND PRECAUTIONS (5.1, 5.6) and DOSAGE AND ADMINISTRATION (2.1, 2.3).]
+Because of the effects of drugs of the tetracycline-class on tooth development and growth, use doxycycline hyclate delayed-release tablets in pediatric patients 8 years of age or less only when the potential benefits are expected to outweigh the risks in severe or life-threatening conditions (e.g., anthrax, Rocky Mountain spotted fever), particularly, when there are no alternative therapies [see Warnings and Precautions (5.1, 5.7) and Dosage and Administration (2.1, 2.3)].

 Clinical studies of doxycycline hyclate delayed-release tablets did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.